juntao/arenztopia/content/news/Issue 8.md

 ## New Transit Plan Announced
 by Sam-Louis Alrocaet

-On Thursday, the Olb City Department of Transportation announced a new transit plan which includes a major extension of the Olb City Subway system, and the building of a new system of elevated monorails around the Olb City International Airport.
+On Thursday, the Olb City Department of Transportation announced a new transit plan which includes a major extension of the Olb City subway system, and the building of a new system of elevated monorails around the Olb City International Airport.
 With the population of Olb City approaching 1.75 million, these improvements will carry another 100,000 people daily in downtown Olb City.

 ## Iremdor Partners With Olb City
 By Erhari Dessad, Assistant Domestic Ambassador of Iremdor